 “These individual statistical techniques are useful, but none of them is particularly powerful on its own,” said Lauren Alpert Sugden, a postdoctoral researcher at Brown who led the technique’s development.
 “The method we’ve developed combines those techniques in a way that’s careful and that produces an output that’s easy to interpret.”

-Alpert Sugden works in the lab of Sohini Ramachandran, an associate professor, and director of Brown’s Center for Computational Molecular Biology.
+Alpert Sugden works in the lab of Sohini Ramachandran, an associate professor, y director of Brown’s Center for Computational Molecular Biology.
 The researchers describe their work in the journal Nature Communications.

 The vast majority of mutations that commonly occur in the genomes of humans and other animals are neutral, meaning they neither help nor hurt an individual’s survival.
 But every once in a while nature hits on a mutation that’s beneficial — one that aids in an organism’s survival or reproductive success.
 These adaptive mutations can spread quickly (evolutionarily speaking) through a population in subsequent generations, a process known as a selective sweep.